 Writing and Research as Essential Hard Skills

 For the many graduates wishing to pursue a career in the field of international relations and diplomacy, knowing how to put to use some of the key analytic tools learned in academia is a first, crucial step.
 Research and writing are essential hard skills one needs to master to succeed in crafting coherent and groundbreaking arguments that can contribute to expanding the practice and discourse of any field of study.
-But what do we mean when we say ‘Research and Writing’, and why are these so pivotal in the realm of IR and diplomacy?
+But what do we mean when we say ‘Research and Writing’, and why are these so pivotal in the realm of international diplomacy?

 Both research and writing are indispensable tools in compiling and developing complex, novel ideas.
 In order to get there, a good tip is to premise your argument on research questions that are analytical rather than descriptive.
 To answer a How or Why question as opposed to one focusing on the What or Where can help us to better understand the dynamics of the subject of study.
 This is especially crucial in international relations because being able to formulate the right questions can help us articulate compelling arguments and explain the root causes of the dynamics we assess - be they emergencies, diplomatic tensions, or any other major event shaping the international relations panorama.
 In other words, it is a lot better to prevent than having to cure.